Todd Grantham: Florida Gators

 On November 30, 2017, Mullen officially hired Grantham to be his defensive coordinator at Florida.
 Grantham had previously served as Mullen's defensive coordinator at Mississippi State during the 2017 season.
 In his first year at Florida, the Gators finished 28th in total defense nationally and 5th in the SEC.
 In February 2019, the Cincinnati Bengals zeroed in on Grantham to be their next defensive coordinator.
 Grantham ultimately rejected the Bengals' offer and decided to stay at Florida.
 Following his decision, Grantham received a contract extension and pay raise which made him one of the highest paid assistant coaches in college football.
 On November 7, 2021, Todd Grantham was let go by head coach Dan Mullen following a 40–17 loss to South Carolina.

 Alabama

 In February 2022, Grantham agreed to joined Nick Saban's staff at Alabama as a defensive analyst.

 New Orleans Saints

 On February 3, 2023, the New Orleans Saints hired Grantham as their defensive line coach.

+After extensive internal criticism, Grantham was demoted from defensive line coach to a team advisor in November 2024.
+Eight-time Pro Bowl defensive lineman Cam Jordan described Grantham as "the worst D-line coach I've ever had."